tjonker97/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 2. A function that adds a new node at the beginning of a listint_t list.
 3. A function that adds a new node at the end of a listint_t list.
 4. A  function that frees a listint_t list.
+5. A function that frees a listint_t list